Non-Owner car insurance

 Cost of non-owner insurance

-The cost of non-owner car insurance varies based on a number of different factors.
-Some, but not all, are marital status, credit score (in some states), age, location and driving record.
+The cost of non-owner car insurance varies based on a number of factors.
+Depending on state regulations, these can include your marital status, credit history, age, location and driving record.

 With standard auto insurance, those factors plus the value of the car insured are considered.
 With non-owner car insurance, there is no specific vehicle insured, so the insurance company sets your rate by their estimate of how likely you are to cause an accident and use those factors to help determine the risk level.